Mix-Anik/pyramid-apispec/docs/usage.rst

 By default, **flask-apispec** serves Swagger JSON at /swagger and Swagger UI at /swagger-ui.
 To override either URL, set the `APISPEC_SWAGGER_URL` and `APISPEC_SWAGGER_UI_URL` variables on the Flask application config, respectively.
 To disable serving either resource, set the corresponding configuration variable to `None`.

-To add Swagger markup that is not currently supported by apispec_, use the :func:`doc <flask_apispec.annotations.doc>` decorator:
+To add Swagger markup that is not currently supported by apispec_, use the :func:`doc <pyramid_apispec.annotations.doc>` decorator:

 .. code-block:: python